§ 1 General matters regarding the library

-5) A student ID or other ID deposited at the issue desk, permits users to copy items, which may not be borrowed under paragraph 2, using CAMPUS 02’s photo copiers.
+5) A student ID or other ID deposited at the issue desk, permits users to copy or to scan items, which may not be borrowed under paragraph 2, using CAMPUS 02’s multifunctional devices.
 The user is responsible for complying with all copyright regulations.

 § 12 Work stations

 The computer work stations are primarily intended to be used for bibliographic and scientific purposes.
 The use of the computers is regulated by the current version of CAMPUS 02’s IT Policy and the student handbook of the corresponding degree programme as amended.

 Infringements of the IT Policy may lead to users being permanently banned from using the library; in addition, CAMPUS 02’s Executive Board will be notified.

 § 13 Electronic ressources

 CAMPUS 02’s electronic resources (data bases, e-books, e-journals) can be used with the PCs provided or with private laptops via wireless connection within the entire CAMPUS 02 premises.
 The users are obliged to comply with the contract conditions.
 In addition,

 1) access to licenced full-text items and all other data is only permitted to CAMPUS 02 students, staff and lecturers.

 2) printing and saving full-text articles and books is exclusively permitted for personal or research purposes.